Trump Administration Executive Action Tracker

 Promoting disinformation: Bars government employees from questioning mis- and dis-information on the internet.
 Leaves no guardrails for internet disinformation.

 Revoking security clearances for law firms that have represented Democrats and the January 6th prosecutor Jack Smith.
 Attempts to intimidate and silence perceived political enemies.
-Law firms have filed suit, stating that the action is unlawful and unconstitutional.
-Update Mar.
-12, 2025: court issued a TRO blocking enforcement of parts of the EO.

 Removing AI protections: Authorizes suspension or rescission of any provision of the Biden Executive Orders on AI and crypto currency that “pose obstacles” to U.S. AI and digital currency development.
 Removes important protections on the development and use of AI and cryptocurrency established by the Biden administration.